jsandin/esp-bin2elf/README.md

 Converts a flash dump from an esp8266 device into an ELF executable file for analysis and reverse engineering.

-esp-bin2elf will create sections for each of the sections in the ROM.
-For convenience, esp-bin2elf also creates a flash section at 0x40200000 (**.irom0.text**) containing the complete dump, a section at 0x40000000 containing the bootrom (**.bootrom.text**), and includes all SDK symbols.
+esp-bin2elf will create sections for each of the sections in the flash dump.
+For convenience, esp-bin2elf also creates a flash section at 0x40200000 (**.irom0.text**) containing the SDK from flash, a section at 0x40000000 containing the bootrom (**.bootrom.text**), and includes all SDK symbols.

 Tested in IDA Pro with the excellent [Xtensa processor plugin](https://github.com/themadinventor/ida-xtensa) from Fredrik Ahlberg.

 Once you have your ELF loaded, you can + should leverage the [rizzo IDA plugin](https://github.com/devttys0/ida) to identify common functions from the SDK and RTOS examples.
-Check my repo for ready-made signatures you can use, or create your own.

 ### Requirements: